-Traditionally, assessments of tree structural traits from middle- and close-range RS data focused on individual tree attributes as predictors (e.g., tree height, tree canopy metrics) [28].
-Over time, methods that consider plot-level metrics to improve the regression of individual tree traits emerged, e.g., non-linear mixed effects (NLME) methods [29, 30, 31], or competition-based methods [32, 33, 34].
-In fact, plot-level information has long been reported as beneficial in diverse tree-level assessments, e.g., diameter at breast-height (DBH) [31], surface-based fuel potential [35] or tree height and crown structural metrics [31, 36, 37].
+Traditional approaches to AGB research and forest phenotyping from RS data focused on regressions taking only individual tree attributes as predictors (e.g. tree height, tree canopy metrics) [18, 19].
+Over time, methods using plotlevel metrics (here referred to as "neighborhood metrics") to enhance individual tree trait regression appeared, such as non-linear mixed effects (NLME) methods [20, 21, 22], or competition-based methods [23, 24, 25].
+In fact, plot-level information has been reported as beneficial in diverse tree-level regression analyses, e.g. diameter at breast-height (DBH) [22], fuel potential [26] or tree height and crown structural metrics [22, 27, 28].

-While all these theoretical and technological advances have accelerated the progress of forest biomass research 78 in an unprecedented manner, there is still room for improvement as regards integrating ecological reasoning into 79 biomass research.
-For instance, scholars argue that understanding local ecological processes requires monitoring 80 biomass of individual trees [14, 33].
-However, the opposite idea is seldom discussed: how and to what extent can 81 community ecology processes be harnessed in tree-level AGB regression experiments [32, 34]?
-We consider this 82 line of work within AGB research as yet relatively unexplored, with some exceptions.
-Earlier works have proposed to 83 account for the effects of immediate competition pressure on tree growth with either distance-based [34] or distance-84 independent metrics [38], and judge such approaches beneficial.
-More recently, Sun et al. (2019) [32] evaluated the 85 potential of distance- and ranking-based competition metrics for improving predictions of tree diameter growth, and 86 found them outperforming competition-unaware prediction models.
-Similarly, Zhang et al. (2020) [33] ranked trees 87

-By quantiles and competition levels to enhance predictions of the tree height-to-diameter ratio.
+While both theoretical and technological advances have accelerated the progress of forest AGB research in an un-90 precedented manner, there is still room for improvement as regards integrating ecological reasoning into AGB research.
+91 For instance, scholars argue that understanding local ecological processes requires monitoring biomass of individual 92 trees [24, 29].
+However, the opposite idea is seldom discussed: how and to what extent can community ecology 93 processes be harnessed in tree-level AGB regression experiments [23, 25]?
+We consider this line of work within 94 AGB research as yet relatively unexplored, with some exceptions.
+Earlier works have proposed to account for the 95 effects of immediate competition pressure on tree growth with either distance-based [25] or distance-independent 96 metrics [30], and judge such approaches beneficial to improve regression results.
+More recently, Sun et al. (2019) [23] 97 evaluated the potential of distance- and ranking-based tree competition metrics for improving predictions of tree di ameter growth, and found them outperforming competition-unaware prediction models.
+Similarly, Zhang et al. (2020) [24] ranked trees by competition levels and applied a quantile regression model to enhance predictions of the tree height-to-diameter ratio.